 Cynthia has built deep and lasting relationships with major publishing houses over the years and is highly regarded in the publishing world.
 In an era when business is conducted by email or text, Cynthia understands and harnesses the power of personal relationships and interactions, often choosing to speak on the phone or over meals sprinkled with lively conversation.
 I am honored to be represented by the Cynthia Cannell Literary Agency and look forward to a long, fruitful and productive association.

-−Barbara Hannah Grufferman, author of THE SMALL STEP SOLUTION
+−Barbara Hannah Grufferman, author of LOVE YOUR AGE

 Cynthia is far more than a great agent—and she is certainly that (after all, she sold my book).
 But she is also a darn good editorial thinker, a shaper of ideas, and a wise head in an industry that is ever more challenged.
 She is a crackerjack advocate for her writers in negotiations, widely read and networked, and the best sounding board I could wish for.